viur-framework/viur-base/README.md

 Before you start, please check out the following preliminaries are met:

 1. You either need Linux, macOS, or Windows with WSL.
     See [awesome-viur](https://awesome.viur.dev/README#tutorials--examples) for further help and information for specific operating systems.
-2. `git`, `python >= 3.10` and `pipenv` should be installed
+2. `git`, `python`, `pyenv` and `pipenv` should be installed You can use any Python version >= 3.10 with ViUR, we recommend Python 3.11 currently.
 3. install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and the required components with the following commands
     ```
     gcloud components update
     gcloud components install app-engine-python app-engine-python-extras
     gcloud auth application-default login
     ```
     or (see [here](https://core.docs.viur.dev/en/stable/doc_start/index.html#prerequisites) for further help)

 ## Usage

 1. Create a new Google Cloud project [here](https://console.cloud.google.com/projectcreate) and activate billing.

     > We will refer to the name of the project you created as `YOUR-APP-ID`.
 2. Clone this repository with `git clone https://github.com/viur-framework/viur-base.git YOUR-PROJECT`.